Aston Martin V8: Series 3

 The car switched back to Weber carburetors for the Series 3 in 1973, ostensibly to help the car pass new stricter emissions standards in California but most likely because Aston Martin was unable to make the Bosch fuel injection system work correctly.
-These cars are distinguished by a taller hood scoop to accommodate four twin-choke (two-barrel) Weber carbs.
+These cars are distinguished by a taller bonnet scoop to accommodate four twin-choke (two-barrel) Weber carbs.
 The car produced 310 hp and could reach 60 mph in 6.1 seconds with an automatic transmission or 5.7 with a manual.
 Performance suffered with emissions regulations, falling to 288 hp in 1976.
 The next year, a more powerful "Stage 1" engine with new camshafts and exhaust brought it up to 305 hp.

-These cars either fitted 225/70VR15 Avon TurboSpeed or 235/70VR15 Turbospeed Rolls-Royce tyre on the Auto models or the 255/60R15 Pirelli Cinturato CN12 off the Vantage.

 Production of Series 3 cars lasted from 1973 through October 1978, but was halted for all of 1975.
 967 examples were produced in this time.
-While earlier V8 cars have louvers cut into the little panel mounted beneath the rear windshield, the Series 3 and later cars instead have a small lip at the bottom of this panel, just ahead of the leading edge of the bootlid.
+While earlier V8 cars have louvers cut into the little panel mounted beneath the rear windshield, the Series 3 and later cars instead have a small lip at the bottom of this panel, just ahead of the leading edge of the boot lid.

 Series 4 ("Oscar India")

 The "Oscar India" specification was introduced in October 1978 at the Birmingham International Motor Show.
 Visually, the former scoop on the bonnet gave way to a closed "power bulge", while a spoiler was integrated into the tail.
 Most Oscar India cars were equipped with a Chrysler "Torqueflite" three-speed automatic transmission, with wood trim fitted for the first time since the DB2/4 of the 1950s.
 Just 352 Oscar India models were built from 1978 through 1985.
 The power of the now de-smogged engines kept dropping on American market cars, down to a low of 245 hp in the early eighties.

-The convertible "Volante" was introduced in June 1978, but featured the Series 4 bonnet from the get go – a few months before the coupé received the Oscar India update.
+The convertible "Volante" was introduced in June 1978, but featured the Series 4 bonnet from the start – a few months before the coupé received the Oscar India update.
 The Volante Series 1 weighs 70 kg more than the coupé, due to the necessity of reinforcing the frame.
 At this time, manufacturing a V8 Volante took about four months from beginning to end.

 US market cars received much larger bumpers beginning with the 1980 model year, adding weight and somewhat marring the car's lines.
 Owners of US-specified cars often modify them to have the slimmer European bumpers.
 By 1981, the success of the Volante meant that the coupé model was only built on individual demand.
 The 1980s were also tuned to provide much better fuel economy, up by some thirty percent.